-Benedictine University and its representatives on occasion take photographs/videos for the University's use in print and electronic media.
+Benedictine University and its representatives on occasion take photographs/videos for the University's use in print and electronic media .
 This serves as public notice of the University's intent to do so and as a release to the University giving permission to use such images as it deems fit.
-If you should object to the use of your photograph, you have the right to withhold its release by contacting the Office of Marketing and Communications at (630) 829-6090.
+If you should object to the use of your photograph, you have the right to withhold its release by contacting Marketing and Communications at (630) 829-1948.